atmoz/sftp/README.md

 ## Volume `data` mount

-Opinionated permission defaults
+Opinionated permission defaults.
+This sets users and groups in a number of ways that attempt to make sharing files cleaner across multiple users

 - if the data volume is mounted then it will create `/data/users/:user` for each user under it
 - **staff/owner group**: a `staff` or `50` group is considered an owner, ex:`foo:pass::staff`.
-  They will have `/data` link mounted to their `/home/:user/data` and will have full rw access to the whole dir.
+  - staff will have `/data` link mounted to their `/home/:user/data` and will have full rw access to the whole dir.
+  - staff will have primary group of `users` and will also have staff group as secondary
-- **users group**: a `users` or `100` group is considered limited in visibility, ex:`foo:pass::user` They will have the `/data/users/:user` link mounted to `/home/:user/data` and will be limitd to that dir
+- **users group**: a `users` or `100` group is considered limited in visibility, ex:`foo:pass::user`
+  - `users` will have the `/data/users/:user` link mounted to `/home/:user/data` and will be limitd to that dir
 - `--cap-add=SYS_ADMIN` is needed for the mounting. see kubernetes example for adding securityContext.capabilities
-- set the DATA_MOUNT_NAME env can be set to change the name from `data`.
+- set the `DATA_MOUNT_NAME` env can be set to change the name from `data`.

-### Examples
+### Data Volume Examples

 Let's mount a directory and make a user and staf owner with UIDs as well.

 ```
-mkdir -p target/onebox-sftp
+mkdir -p target/yakbox-sftp

 docker run --cap-add=NET_ADMIN --cap-add=SYS_ADMIN \
-  -e DATA_MOUNT_NAME=onebox \
+  -e DATA_MOUNT_NAME=yakbox \
-  -v $(pwd)/target/onebox-sftp:/data \
+  -v $(pwd)/target/yakbox-sftp:/data \
   -p 2222:22 -d yakworks/sftp \
   owner1:pass::staff user1:pass::users
 ```

-In this example when they owner1 user sftp's in they will have a `onebox` dir that is essentially mapped to the `target/onebox-sftp` dir via the `data` share.
+In this example when they owner1 user sftp's in they will have a `yakbox` dir that is essentially mapped to the `target/yakbox-sftp` dir via the `data` share.
-The user1 will end up having a `target/onebox-sftp/users/user1` dir created for them and they will also see a `onebox` dir when stping that is mapped and restricted to that dir.
+The user1 will end up having a `target/yakbox-sftp/users/user1` dir created for them and they will also see a `yakbox` dir when stping that is mapped and restricted to that dir.

 Go ahead and try out fail2ban. enter 5 bad logins and see what happens.

-## User File - users.conf
+## User Credentials

+### users.conf

 ```
 echo "